jcastle0/ldtportfolio/work.md

 ## EDIT 8190 (Studio) Artifact & IRB Protocol, submitted March 2016

 This is the IRB protocol for the study outlined above.
 Included is the consent letter, a follow-up interview protocol, a recruitment email, and an example data collection form.
-The actual prototype data collection mechanism is built using Flask, a server microframework, and MySQL, a common database.
+The actual prototype data collection mechanism is built using Flask, a server micro framework, and MySQL, a common database.

 [Consent Letter](https://drive.google.com/open?id=0BzGBrRPyWKaxOW5uN1U0NDYxX3M)
 [Follow-Up Interview Protocol](https://drive.google.com/file/d/0BzGBrRPyWKaxN29FTmdfMURoa2M/view?usp=sharing)